static linkage: HALMD_USE_STATIC_LIBS and CMAKE_EXE_LINKER_FLAGS

 should be similar in HDF5 and Lua

-#2 Updated by Felix Höfling about 3 years ago
+#2 Updated by Felix Höfling over 3 years ago

 The Boost library, etc., are searched after the STATIC_LIBS switch is